This post is from 2016: written a few weeks after that referendum. See how it strikes you today, in September 2020.

-According to our leader who has never been divorced, the new socialist Theresa May, banning migration and kicking out anyone we identify as ‘foreign’ will release loads of jobs for excluded British people around Brexit land, who will rush from their homes to resume work.
-They won’t mind the zero-hours contracts, the minimum hourly wage, the boring or repetitious nature of the work.
-They won’t mind the commute, unsocial hours, or dealing with unappreciative bosses or distraught customers.
+According to our PM, banning migration and kicking out anyone we identify as ‘foreign’ will release loads of jobs for excluded British people around Brexit land, who will rush from their homes to take up opportunities of work.
+They won’t mind the zero-hours contracts, low wages, the boring or repetitious nature of the work.
+They won’t mind moving across country, their commute, unsocial hours, or dealing with unappreciative bosses & distraught customers.
 No, they’ll feel great to be included again!
 “This is what I dreamed of when I voted Leave,” they’ll say.
 All is well!

-And here, something similar from the North Eastern zone of the Northern Powerhouse: EU funding to the North East
+And here, something similar from the North Eastern zone of our Northern Powerhouse: EU funding to the North East

-All over Britain many people are distressed by crumbling cities, the struggle to get by, to get on, to find prosperity, meaning or pride in work.
-Surely it can’t be their fault?
+All over Britain people are distressed by crumbling cities, anodyne high streets, the struggle to get by, to find prosperity, meaning or pride in work.
+Surely it can’t be our own fault?

 Who is to blame?

-The politicians, eager to avoid taking responsibility for failing their communities and to organise state interventions in an appropriate manner, point the finger at outsiders, specifically the EU, thus cathecting and re-directing anger that should be directed at them to this outside agent.
-Because the EU does not exist as a phenomenon and its hard to hate an abstract idea alone, that hatred quickly shifts onto people from EU countries.
+Our politicians, eager to avoid taking responsibility for failing their communities, point the finger at outsiders, specifically the EU, thus re-directing anger that should be directed at them to this external agent.
+Because the EU does not exist as a simple phenomenon and it’s hard to hate an abstract idea, that anger quickly shifts onto people from EU countries.

-A noxious recipe for our time is emerging: the notion that if we kick out the evil, then our natural state of grace will resume.
+Brexiteers’ recipe for our time is emerging: the notion that if we kick out the outsiders, then our natural state of grace will resume.
 A kind of exorcism – a primitive idea of redemption.
 A bit like the Paradise offered to suicide bombers.

-In short, what little you have is suddenly going to be worth a lot less.
-Anything we buy in dollars or Euros – and that includes oil, energy, machines like cars and white goods, foods from abroad, will be costing 10% more by Christmas as the stocks are replenished at new post Brexit exchange rates.
-Your cheap holiday abroad in Spain or France will cost you 10-15% more – and you may be treated with similar indifference to that we have afforded them in our country.
-What goes around comes around!
-All of these important and key examples of prosperity and modernity will become less accessible.
+What you have is suddenly going to be worth a lot less.
+Anything we buy in dollars or Euros – and that includes oil, energy, machines like cars and white goods, foods from abroad, will be costing 10% more by Christmas 2021 as the stocks are replenished at new post Brexit exchange rates.
+Your cheap holiday abroad in Spain or France will cost you 10-15% more – and you may be treated with similar indifference to that we have afforded their nationals in our country.

-And be sure that there will be less resources to go round.
+There will be less resources to go round.
 The economy will shrink, the cost of Brexit will be enormous, the disruption to programmes will be huge, and the new laws will be 99% the old laws.
 [At the time of writing we could not anticipate that Brexit would be accompanied by the CV-19 pandemic.]

 The press, almost wholly pro Brexit, will attempt to distort and diminish these effects, by blaming others and whipping up hatred, by now directed at local councils, health authorities, teachers, transport workers, and whenever feasible, the EU.
 The Unions will come in for their share of blame, and most will forget that EU workers and BAME communities form a large proportion of our front-line workers.

 As things get worse the government may attempt to convince us all is well by ‘investment in infrastructure’ which they have been resisting for years.
 Infrastructure is expensive and politically dangerous [what do the places you are not investing in feel about it?] and the EU has an evolved a sophisticated process for spreading the necessary investment across its member states (called the Regional Development Programme from which the UK does well).
-We have no such practice or national programme here, so the money will follow egos and used to cover dissolution with vanity projects.
-Many of which will overspend and under-deliver as private business creams off its percentage.
-Think G4S, Enron and the like.
-Do you think they will suddenly become altruistic?
+We have no such practice or national programme here, so the money will follow egos and be used to cover dissolution with vanity projects.

 As we have learned, it is neither efficient nor value for money to invest in privatised industries for infrastructure projects.
 See the PFI contracts storm here for more: